wghou/tinyworlds/README.md

 # Data

-THe data is downsampled from youtube videos.
+THe data is processed and downsampled into numpy npzs from youtube videos converted to mp4s.
 Currently we have:
 1. PicoDoom
 2. Pong
 3. Zelda Ocarina of Tima
 4. Pole Position
 5. Sonic
+TODO: add links to dss

+# Development Process and Decisions

+# Next Steps